 Claire knew that she had been paying into private disability benefits for years, but not how to access those benefits.
+Her fear of professional disability insurance denials made her hesitant to apply.
 Her sister had needed long term benefits several years back and had hired the disability lawyers at Share Lawyers.
 Though they were located in Toronto, communicating with them from Oakville was so easy – it felt like they were just down the street.
 Claire remembered all the good things her sister had to say about working with Share Lawyers.
-They were specialists, and helped people fight for their disability benefits.
-Claire wanted an expert to fight on her behalf.
+They were specialists and helped people fight for their disability benefits.
+Claire wanted a lawyer with experience to fight on her behalf.

 She called the next morning.
 Share Lawyers was able to get the information needed to walk Claire through her options and her next steps.
-Claire applied for her long term disability benefits, LTD, with her insurance company but was immediately informed that she was denied on the basis of not having submitted enough medical information.
+Claire applied for and received short term benefits until her time ran out.
+Then she applied for her long term disability benefits, LTD, with her insurance company but was immediately informed that she was denied on the basis of not having submitted enough medical information.

 She Knew She Couldn’t Fight on Her Own

 Frustrated, she called the disability lawyers at Share Lawyers back.
 Because we had worked with Claire to advise her of her options, we already had all her information and knew that she was being unfairly denied.
 We reached out to her physicians and specialists to obtain more detailed medical documentation of what had happened – more proof that Claire was not able to work in her current condition.